 Watch this video regarding topics such as protecting student privacy, digital citizenship, and accessibility.
 Plus, the ePub offers fun activities for families to channel their inner creativity and get to know some of the features on the iPad.

 With Content & Privacy Restrictions in Screen Time, you can block or limit specific apps and features on your child's device.
 And restrict the settings on your iPhone, iPad, or iPod touch for explicit content, purchases and downloads, and privacy.
 Learn more about Parental Controls from Apple.

 Common Sense Media is an excellent resource for learning about technology in education

 The Federal Trade Commission has some great information on how to talk to your kids about technology

 Create a Technology Plan guided by the American Academy of Pediatrics

 Gaggle provides safe, online learning solutions.
 D.C.
 Everest uses Gaggle to ensure the safety and well-being of students and schools, so our teachers can focus on education.
-Gaggle offers insights and analytics on violations and incidents when students use school-provided communication and collaboration tools.
-With Gaggle we:
+Gaggle offers insights and analytics on violations and incidents when students use school-provided communication and collaboration tools such as email, Google Drive, and OneDrive.

 Tips for Success